VantoLuck/diploma/README.md

 ---

 **⚠️ Security Notice**: This is a research implementation.
 While based on sound cryptographic principles, it has not undergone extensive security auditing.
+The core cryptographic operations (polynomial arithmetic, Shamir secret sharing) are working correctly, but signature validation requires additional development.
 Use in production environments at your own risk.

+**📊 Status**: Ready for academic research and thesis work.
+Core functionality is stable and tested.